 Domain Name System (DNS)

 Since names are more accessible for people to remember than numbers, the Domain Name System (DNS) is best recognized for connecting domain names (hostnames) with IP addresses.
 One of the most crucial foundations of the Internet as we know it today, the Domain Name System, plays a significant part in facilitating our ability to use it conveniently.
-Additionally, because DNS’s primary function is to link domain names and IP addresses rather than to provide security, it is vulnerable to several cyber threats like DDoS attacks.
-As a result, implementing additional features like DNSSEC, DDoS Protected DNS, DNS Failover, DNS Monitoring, etc., is frequently necessary.
+Additionally, because DNS’s primary function is to link domain names and IP addresses rather than to provide security, it is vulnerable to several cyber threats like DDoS attacks, DNS spoofing, etc. As a result, implementing additional features like DNSSEC, DDoS Protected DNS, DNS Failover, DNS Monitoring, etc., is frequently necessary.

 The exclusive address for a website is its domain name.
 This is the address at which Internet visitors can access your website.
 To identify and map websites and other Internet Protocol (IP) resources, the Domain Name System (DNS) uses host names or domain names.
 On the Internet, machines are located and identified using their domain names.
 They are unique and cannot be used by another website.
 For example, think about internet-eireann.ie.

 A TLD is a domain extension that refers to the letters of a domain name that come after the dot.
 In our example internet-eireann.ie this is .ie.
 Other popular examples of a TLD include, .com, .net, .org., .gov, .edu, etc. Additionally, there are other TLD types, including:

 - gTLD – It stands for Generic Top-level Domains and popular examples are .org, .com. and .net